FACTBOX-In Keystone pipeline case, what might Nebraska court do?

 - The Supreme Court may decide that Heineman had the power to approve a Keystone XL route, which would remove one of the last meaningful challenges to the project.

-- But President Barack Obama has said he will have the final word on the proposed Canada-to-Texas project.
+- If Nebraska blesses a route, the State Department would finish its study.
+President Barack Obama has said he will have the final word.
 An end to the Nebraska dispute would clear the way for a White House decision.

 OTHER POSSIBLE RULINGS

-- The court may broadly endorse Heineman's authority to support a pipeline route but challenge the 2012 moves on technical grounds and ask the Legislature to take up the issue again.
+- The court may broadly endorse Heineman's authority to support a pipeline route but challenge the 2012 moves on technical grounds and ask the Legislature to take up the issue again, which would likely advance the pipeline, though slowly.

 - Heineman has argued that Keystone foes do not have standing to challenge the project since it is not yet clear how landowners could be affected.
 If the judges agree, the dispute could live on in a fresh challenge.
-(Reporting by Patrick Rucker in Washington; Editing by Peter Cooney)
+(Reporting by Patrick Rucker in Washington; Editing by Peter Cooney and Frances Kerry)

-* Soft U.S. retail sales and CPI dents optimism on U.S. economy